-We want our exciting curriculum to be one of the many reasons our students enjoy coming to school!!
+We want our exciting curriculum to be one of the many reasons our students enjoy coming to school.

-We work hard to ensure that our students with Learning Needs achieve in lots of different ways as well as academic learning - for example, in drama, sport, music, dance, showing leadership and taking on responsibilities.
+We work hard to ensure that our students with learning differences achieve in lots of different ways as well as academic learning - for example, in drama, sport, music, dance, showing leadership and taking on responsibilities.

-All teachers take differentiation of task very seriously and will always know who their students are and what their needs are before commencing with the learning programme.
+All teachers take inclusive teaching of tasks very seriously and will always know who their students are and what their needs are before commencing with the learning programme.

-We also arrange educational visits and make sure that all of our students can take part.
-We always conduct a Risk Assessment and make reasonable adjustments to plans and arrangements.
+We also arrange educational visits which are fully inclusive (in line with the Equality Act, 2010).We always conduct a Risk Assessment and make reasonable adjustments to plans and arrangements.